ycrc/ycrc.github.io/docs/data/external.md

 # Share Data Outside Yale

 ## Share data using Microsoft OneDrive
 Yale ITS's recommended way to send other people large files is by using Microsoft OneDrive.
-See [details](https://yale.service-now.com/it?id=support_article&sys_id=eeece8c91bfb6010806141d8cd4bcb58).
+This straightforward to do using our [Remote Desktop](/clusters-at-yale/access/ood-remote-desktop/) app:

+1. Launch an instance of Remote Desktop, taking care to request enough time for all transfers to complete before the app terminates.
+2. Within Remote Desktop, open a Firefox web browser and navigate to the [Yale OneDrive Site](https://yaleedu-my.sharepoint.com), and sign in with your netID credentials.
+3. Use the GUI upload functions to transfer files between your cluster directory and Onedrive.

 ## Public Website